-- Apply for payments including Jobseekers Payment, Maternity Benefit and Paternity Benefit; - Close your Jobseekers Claim; - Request a Jobseekers Holiday; - View details of your Jobseekers Claim including your next signing date; - Advise the department you have changed address - Receive and view a statement of payments made to you by the DEASP; - Receive and view a statement of your PRSI contribution record - Find out if you are eligible to receive Treatment Benefits
+- Apply for payments including Jobseeker's Payment, Working Family Payment and Maternity/Paternity/Parents Benefit - Close your Jobseeker's Claim; - Request a Jobseeker's Holiday; - Submit your weekly part-time jobseeker declaration - Advise the department you have changed address - View your current and historic payments and request a statement of payments made to you by the DSP if required. - View a statement of your PRSI contribution record and request a copy if required. - Find out if you are eligible to receive Treatment Benefits - Learn about the services available to help you find work, upskill, retrain or return to education.